Four flyers for the Mühlenhoff Prize for Good Academic Teaching are in the foreground, behind them a hall with audience and speakers.

 How do the Tendering and Selection Process Work?

-The proposals must be justified in detail and must be supported by at least five students.
+Each student can nominate a lecturer.
+The nominations must be substantiated in detail and must be supported by at least five students.
 The justification should not exceed three DIN A4 pages.
-Please send the documents within the specified deadline and only by e-mail to daniela.raeuwer@uni-osnabrueck.de.
-Nominations for the 2025 teaching awards can be submitted from end of April, 2025.
+Please send the nomination form (PDF, 147 kB) and the justification by 30 May exclusively by e-mail to daniela.raeuwer@uni-osnabrueck.de.

 The prizes for good academic teaching should focus on the interests of the students.
-For this reason, students not only play an essential role in the nomination process, but also in the selection of the award winners: A jury of students with tutorial experience, chaired by the Vice President for Studies and Teaching, Prof. Dr. Jochen Oltmer, decides on the proposals.
+For this reason, students not only play an essential role in the nomination process, but also in the selection of the award winners.
+The jury is made up of students with tutorial experience and members of the Standing Working Group on Teaching.
+Students and teaching staff decide on the nominations on an equal basis.

 The deans of studies of each school nominate a student from their school as a jury member in consultation with the respective student council.
 The person should be at least in their fourth semester and have experience as a tutor.
-Please send your nomination to by e-mail to daniela.raeuwer@uni-osnabrueck.de.
+One student member of the jury must be nominated from each department.
+Please send your nomination to by e-mail to daniela.raeuwer@uni-osnabrueck.de by 19th May.

 The following information is required: